Marlinekhavele/CodeBEGen/README.md

 ## Overview

 CodeBEGen is an AI-powered tool that enables developers to rapidly generate backend API functionalities in multiple programming languages with minimal friction.
 This versatile tool is designed for agile development teams who need to create robust backend services quickly across different technology stacks.
 CodeBEGen streamlines the process of creating efficient APIs, allowing developers to focus on building great products rather than writing boilerplate code.
-The project consists of both a backend repository (this one) and a companion frontend repository that provides an intuitive UI for code generation.
+The project consists of both a backend repository (this one) and a companion frontend repository [FrontEnd Repo](https://github.com/Marlinekhavele/CodeFEGen) that provides an intuitive UI for code generation.

 ## Features